Entry requirements (Home)

 The Masters in Public Health Nutrition, from Liverpool John Moores University, helps you develop the knowledge and skills required to work in this growing industry.

-- Masters degree available to study full time (one year) and part time (two years)
+- Study for this new Masters degree full time (over one year) or part time (over two years)

 - Join a research active team and take part in ongoing projects